 This guide is not designed to cover every detail of the program.
-Visit the AcqDemo website at http://acqdemo.hci.mil to explore a wealth of additional resources such as Federal Register Notices and other policy documents, Operating Guide, training opportunities, online training, appraisal results, and contacts for additional information about AcqDemo.
+Visit the AcqDemo website at http://acqdemo.hci.mil to check out a wealth of additional resources such as Federal Register Notices and other policy documents, Operating Procedures, training opportunities, appraisal results, and contacts for additional information about AcqDemo.

-The employee guide is structured around the annual cycle of AcqDemo's compensation management system - the Contribution-Based Compensation and Appraisal System, commonly referred to as CCAS.
-CCAS is designed to measure and reward an employee's contribution to the mission and goals of the organization and to assess the quality of performance in achieving the contribution.
+The employee guide is structured around the annual cycle of AcqDemo's performance management system - the Contribution-Based Compensation and Appraisal System, commonly referred to as CCAS.
+CCAS is designed to measure and reward an employee's contribution to the mission and goals of the organization.
 It will be the central focus of your AcqDemo experience.

 Key "events" in the annual CCAS cycle and the actions needed to prepare for each event are highlighted in this guide as well as what you should expect to gain from each one.
 The CCAS appraisal cycle officially begins on 1 October and ends on 30 September of the following year.
-It also extends beyond the appraisal period to include the three months immediately following 30 September for the pay pool panel review process.
-Refer to the chart inside the front cover of this publication for a summary of the key events in the AcqDemo CCAS cycle.
+It also extends beyond this appraisal period to include the three months immediately following 30 September for the pay pool panel review process.
+Refer to the chart inside the front cover of this publication for a summary of the key events in the CCAS cycle AcqDemo follows.